DataDog/integrations-core/yarn/README.md

 See the [example check configuration](https://github.com/DataDog/integrations-core/blob/master/yarn/conf.yaml.example) for a comprehensive list and description of all check options.

-[Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent)to start sending YARN metrics to Datadog.
+[Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent) to start sending YARN metrics to Datadog.

 ### Validation